mongodb/docs-cluster-to-cluster-sync/source/includes/example-filter-collection-with-renaming.rst

    use admin
    db.runCommand( { renameCollection: "students.graduate", to: "students.notAFilteredCollection" } )

-When the whole target database is included in the filter you can rename collections to add them to the filter:
+When the whole target database is included in the filter, you can rename collections to add them to the filter:

 - Source collection is specified in the filter